Lily Allen: Relationships and children

 On 2 September 2018, Allen posted on Instagram that she had paid for sex with female escorts in 2014 whilst married to Cooper, and whilst on tour promoting Sheezus.
 Allen had included details of these events in her book My Thoughts Exactly, and said that she made the Instagram post as the Daily Mail were planning to publish an article about it the following day.
 Allen said that "I'm not proud, but I'm not ashamed" and linked the events to her postnatal depression and the breakdown of her marriage.
 She has criticised the press for portraying the events as a "lesbian prostitute sex romp".
 Speaking on The Jonathan Ross Show, Allen said she did not regard the sex as "cheating" on her then-husband Sam Cooper as the prostitutes were women.

 In My Thoughts Exactly, Allen wrote that she had an affair with Liam Gallagher when he was married to Nicole Appleton.
 In mid-2015, Allen and Cooper broke up, after she told him about her acts of infidelity.
 In June 2018, it was publicly announced that a "friendly divorce" from Cooper had been finalised and they would share custody of their children.
+Allen said in 2025 that she has had about four or five abortions.

 Allen began a relationship with the American actor David Harbour in 2019.
-They made their red carpet debut during the 26th annual Screen Actors Guild Awards in January 2020.
+They made their red carpet debut during the 26th Screen Actors Guild Awards in January 2020.
 On 7 September 2020, a day after obtaining their marriage license, they married in Las Vegas in a wedding officiated by an Elvis impersonator.
 The couple shared a home in Brooklyn.
 Allen said in 2024 that she had prioritised her children over her career as a contrast to the relative absence of her parents.
-In December 2024, The Telegraph reported that Allen and Harbour had separated, after Allen's profile was seen on the exclusive dating app Raya, while other reports state the couple had officially separated in early 2025.
+In December 2024, The Daily Telegraph reported that Allen and Harbour had separated, after Allen's profile was seen on the exclusive dating app Raya, while other reports state the couple had officially separated in early 2025.
 Following the release of her studio album West End Girl in October 2025, Allen stated that the album was partially based on the "demise" of her relationship with Harbour.